 Regardless of whether a floristic or focused survey is performed, the RPF should exercise appropriate care to ensure the integrity of the survey.
 For instance, the survey should be performed by someone with appropriate botanical education and experience.
 Nothing prevents an RPF from performing a botanical survey, though RPFs must remain cognizant of their professional obligations under PRC § 752(b) to perform only those services for which they have expertise and should engage the service of a botanist or other qualified expert where the RPF is unable to demonstrate the requisite level of expertise.
 Appropriate qualifications generally include knowledge of plant taxonomy, familiarity with plants and habitats in the region, experience with generally accepted survey and mapping standards, and knowledge of state and federal laws pertaining to plant and habitat protection.

 Additionally, surveys should be methodical and systematic to ensure that results are thorough and complete for areas where impacts are likely to occur from timber operations.
-For instance, it is important that the survey results reflect a seasonally appropriate site visit and discuss how the methodology substantiates findings of impact.
+For instance, it is important that the survey results reflect a seasonally appropriate site visits and discuss how the methodology substantiates findings of impact.
 The survey results should also include information regarding plant species of consequential status location, distribution, population size, and relevant site-specific characteristics.

 Finally, in terms of timing, botanical surveys are most helpful if submitted at the time of Plan review.
 This provides maximum opportunity for CAL FIRE and the review team to fully evaluate environmental impacts, their levels of significance, and proposed mitigation measures.
 Where this is not feasible, the survey must be completed prior to commencement of timber operations.
 Under these circumstances RPFs are also encouraged to ensure that, in addition to CAL FIRE, review team agencies are also notified of completion of the survey.
 This can be accomplished formally by filing the completed survey as a minor deviation to the approved Plan.